 Black people often face outright discrimination in the labor market.
 In one study, white names received 50 percent more callbacks for interviews.
 Among those who worked full time all year in 2018, Black women earned 61.9 cents for every dollar that White men earned.
 In comparison, Black men earned 70.2 cents for every dollar earned by White men, and White women earned 78.6 cents.

-As has been confirmed during the economic crisis from COVID-19, Black Americans are often hardest hit during recessions.
-This results to Black Americans losing jobs first and spending more time finding a new job than White Americans.
+As has been confirmed during the economic crisis from COVID-19, Black Americans are often the hardest hit during recessions.
+This results in Black Americans losing jobs first and spending more time finding a new job than White Americans.